-An ex-pat Scot living in London, former teacher and business consultant, in EX SITU M.E.Muir shares her concern about the environment with her fascination for the external world and the language we use to talk about it.
-“EX SITU” is M.E.
-Muir’s first poetry collection.
+An ex-pat Scot living in London, former teacher and business consultant, Mary Muir-Baker combines her concern about the environment with her fascination for the external world and the language we use to talk about it.
+Her love of trees, landscape and Scotland is a consistent themes in her poetry.
+Her first collection, EX SITU, was published under her writing name of M.E.
+Muir.

 Praise for “EX SITU”:

 "Sensuous and intelligent poetry to be read over and over again"